CalWORKs Active Caseload

 The California Opportunity and Responsibility to Kids program (CalWORKS), which is the state’s county-administered version of the federal Temporary Assistance for Needy Families (TANF) program, provides cash aid and social services to low-income families with children.
 Household heads receive financial aid and an array of services such as job search and preparation, vocational assessment, subsidized employment, Supplemental Security Income (SSI) advocacy, housing support, behavioral health services, subsidized child care and transportation assistance.
 CalWORKs families receive CalFresh and Medi-Cal.
 Once a parent obtains employment and no longer qualifies for financial aid, CalWORKs can still provide post-employment services to help with job retention and further job skill development.
 Additionally, CalWORKs continues to provide financial assistance to children whose parents’ income off of the program does not achieve self-sufficiency.

 How the Human Services Agency is Performing

 The CalWORKs caseload has been in gradual decline over the past two years, and that trends continues in 2017.
 The declining caseload may be attributed to a combination of factors including improved economic conditions, outward migration of low income families with children from San Francisco, and program interventions such as the JobsNOW subsidized employment program.
-The initial decline in caseload started in August 2011, when the caseload dipped below 5,000 for the first time.
+The initial decline in caseload started in August 2011, shortly after the caseload surpassed 5,000 for the first time.

 Note that the monthly numbers presented are point-in-time active caseload counts whereas the annual projection value represents the projected monthly average paid cases for fiscal year (FY) 2016-17.
 These numbers are not directly comparable but do provide a monthly snapshot versus average monthly budgeted cases for the year.